dwjbosman/dwjbosman.github.io.src/index_en.md

 # Calendar

 Proposals (either in English or French) are due on May 1st, 2017, and should be sent to [hacking2017@gmail.com](mailto:hacking2017@gmail.com).
 Authors will be notified of their participation on July 1st, 2017 at the latest.
-Proposals, in .doc format, should include a title and an abstract of approximately 500 words, the author’s name and institutional affiliation, as well as a brief biography.œ
+Proposals, in .doc format, should include a title and an abstract of approximately 500 words, the author’s name and institutional affiliation, as well as a brief biography.

 # Scientific committee